djcsdy/haxe-xpath/xpath-readme.txt

 haXe XPath is presently very much in an alpha state and so the following caveats must be considered:
- * At present, it is reliant on my own custom alternative XML class provided by dcxml.
-This is because for a while it seemed that the haXe built in XML class wouldn't be flexible enough for XPath.
+ * This version has "potential" support for any XML class.
-   I've since changed my mind about this, and haXe XPath will be improved in the future so it can be more easily used with *any* XML implementation.
+   Support can be provided by providing a wrapper for the desired XML class that extends xpath.xml.XPathXml.
+At present, a wrapper for the haXe Xml class is provided in xpath.xml.XPathHxXml.
-   I do still think there is value in a more advanced XML implementation for haXe being produced, but dcxml is not it (yet).
+ * The previous version directly supported dcxml.
+At present there is no support for dcxml in this version.
+You can still install the old version using haxelib.
  * haXe XPath doesn't compile for JavaScript at the moment.
-This will be fixed tin the future, although patches are always welcome.
+This will be fixed in the future, although patches are always welcome.
  * The XPath functions id(), namespace-uri() and lang() are not implemented.